lzysh/ops-gke-vault/README.md

 terraform plan -out="plan.out" -var-file="local.tfvars"
 terraform apply "plan.out"
 ```
 It should take about 5-10 minutes for the Vault instance to be accessible.
-Ingress is doing its thing, DNS is being registered and SSL certificates are being created.
+Ingress is doing its thing, DNS is being propagated and SSL certificates are being issued.

 The URL and command to decrypt the root token are in the Terraform output.